polar-app/polar-app/packages/polar-typescript-orphans/README.md

     - test: Test files that shouldn't be calculated as normal orphans because they should NEVER have any imports. but if they import orphans then they should count as orphans too.

     - TODO: maybe we don't have to compute tests that are in error, just let the build fail...

+... we're still getting confused when:

+    - testing infra code is linked to from just ONE test and itself doesn't have tests
+    - tests share some testing code among themselves and other tests...